SyndicateClu/TMQBFFL/Constitution.md

 ### Trades

-- Trades will be processed after 24 hours, if collusion is suspected the matter will be put to a vote
+- Trades will be processed after accepted, if collusion is suspected the matter will be put to a vote
 - During the offseason trading is still allowed
 - Trade deadline week 13 of the regular season
 - Draft picks up to 3 years in the future are tradable